 You’ve got your TEFL qualification – yay!
 The next step is the most exciting one, deciding where you want to teach.
 A TEFL certificate really is your passport to the world.
 If you’ve no teaching experience yet, Southeast Asia, South America, and Eastern Europe are great options.
 But you’ll also be able to find jobs in places like China, Japan and South Korea, where the English language industry is booming!

 Looking to earn big as a TEFL teacher?
-The most high-income TEFL positions are found in Saudi Arabia and the UAE.
+The most high-income TEFL positions are found in Saudi Arabia, the UAE, and other countries in the Middle East.

 Another important thing to consider when you’re choosing your TEFL destination is visa requirements.
 Some countries require teachers to have a degree so it’s important to do your research to make sure you’re eligible.
 Don’t have a degree?
 See our post about how to TEFL if you don’t have a degree for more info!